Table of Contents

 “Love is a many splendored-thing”.

-When Mark Zuckerburg launched the original Facebook, it was not complete until a person’s relationship status was incorporated into user profiles.
+When Mark Zuckerberg launched the original Facebook, it was not complete until a person’s relationship status was incorporated into user profiles.
 We strive for love because we derive happiness from it.
-Pretty much every song on the radio is a love song, and the journey of life would seem incomplete without a romantic companion.
-Why is that?

 Love is a biological response